Allan Clarke (singer): Departure from and return to The Hollies

-1993 saw Clarke's final chart success with the Hollies, with the Nik Kershaw-penned single "The Woman I Love", which charted in the UK at No. 42.
+1993 saw Clarke's final chart success with The Hollies, with the Nik Kershaw-penned single "The Woman I Love", which charted in the UK at No. 42.

-In 1996, Clarke, with the Hollies and Graham Nash, contributed harmony and support vocals to a new version of "Peggy Sue Got Married", featuring lead vocals by Buddy Holly, which was credited as 'Buddy Holly and The Hollies'.
+In 1996, Clarke, with The Hollies and Graham Nash, contributed harmony and support vocals to a new version of "Peggy Sue Got Married", featuring lead vocals by Buddy Holly, which was credited as 'Buddy Holly and The Hollies'.
 It appeared on the Not Fade Away tribute album.

 Temporary retirement and later re-emergence

 Due in part to ongoing problems with his vocal cords, Clarke retired from the music industry in 1999 to care for his wife, who had received a second diagnosis of cancer.
 Clarke was replaced in the band by Carl Wayne, former lead singer of the Move.
 Wayne died in 2004.
 The Hollies continue touring and recording today with Peter Howarth as their vocalist.

 On 15 March 2010, Clarke, with fellow Hollies members Graham Nash, Tony Hicks, Eric Haydock, Bobby Elliott, Terry Sylvester and Bernie Calvert, was inducted into the Rock and Roll Hall of Fame.
 In 2011, Clarke made a surprise appearance at a Crosby & Nash concert at the Royal Albert Hall where the two former Hollies performed "Bus Stop".

 Having appeared on harmonica for Carla Olson's band The Textones in 2018, Clarke made a return to his solo career in 2019 with a new album, Resurgence, on BMG.
-He announced in January 2023 that he was working on his second solo album, titled, I'll Never Forget.
-It was released on April 7, 2023.
+He announced in January 2023 that he was working on his ninth solo album, titled, I'll Never Forget.
+It was released on 7 April 2023.
 Graham Nash sings harmony on 7 of the 11 songs.

 Personal life

 Clarke married Jennifer Bowstead on 24 March 1964 in Coventry.
 They have three children: Tim (born 1966), Toby (b.
 1969) and Piper (b.
 1972).

 The Hollies' song title "Jennifer Eccles" was a combination of the names of Clarke's wife and Graham Nash's then-wife, Rose Eccles.